Here are a few quick tips for researching topics within social work:

 As you're writing a paper, make sure you follow the correct format.
 Here are some resources on APA format from Purdue OWL:

-If you would like help finding research for a paper or project, you can make a one-on-one appointment with Becca Pac, the Reference & Instruction Librarian.
-These appointments can either be held on campus in the library, or over Zoom.
+For help finding research for an assignment, make an appointment with the Reference & Instruction Librarian.
+These appointments are held in the Mondor-Eagen Library or remotely over Zoom.

-To set up an appointment, you can visit the librarian's Calendly page.
-Here you can see the librarian's availability, select an appointment time, and enter some information about your research needs:
+To set up an appointment, visit the Reference Calendly page to see the librarian's availability, select an appointment time, and let us know more about your research needs:

 You can also email the librarian directly with specific questions and concerns: